A Perron-Frobenius type result for integer maps and applications

 As noted in Remark~\ref{rem choice}, the choice of the $\ell_1$ norm is essential in the proof of Theorem~\ref{main thm}.
 This is in contrast to the case of maps on $\R_+^d$~\cites{Koh82, Kra86}, where any norm can be used.
 It would be interesting to know whether one can obtain approximate eigenvectors without using a specific norm.

-Many of the results of the Perron-Frobenius theory for maps on $\R_+^d$ remain true if the more general case of maps that leave a cone invariant is considered, see e.g.~\cite{LN12}.
+Many of the results of the Perron\textendash Frobenius theory for maps on $\R_+^d$ remain true if the more general case of maps that leave a cone invariant is considered, see e.g.~\cite{LN12}.
 We believe similar generalizations can be obtained for integer maps.

 It would be interesting to know whether a result in the spirit of Theorem~\ref{main thm} holds for maps defined on other spaces, such as infinite dimensional lattices or other commutative groups.
 Note that in an infinite dimensional space, we do not have an equivalence between the $\ell_2$ and the $\ell_\infty$ norms, which is crucial in the proof of Theorem~\ref{main thm}.